Topological defects in spiral wave chimera states

 In Fig.~\ref{fig:5}(b), we compare the measured entropy with the theoretical Poisson and Binomial entropies as a function of $\alpha$.
 The theoretical curves are generated by substituting the empirical fits (Eq.~(\ref{eq:fit})) into the Poisson model (Eq.~\ref{eq.Poi}) and the binomial model (Eq.~\ref{eq.Binom}), respectively.

 It is observed that for $\alpha < 55^\circ$, the measured entropy agrees remarkably well with the binomial prediction.
-Around $\alpha \approx 50^\circ$, the system exhibits a sharp rise in entropy, reaching and even surpassing the level expected from a Poisson process.
+Around $\alpha \approx 55^\circ$, the system exhibits a sharp rise in entropy, reaching and even surpassing the level expected from a Poisson process.
 We identify this point as a new critical value, $\alpha^*$, marking a transition from binomial‐like to Poisson‐like behavior.
-This transition indicates that the system enters a highly unstable and fluctuation-dominated regime.